sungsoo-ahn/2025/_posts/2025-04-28-scalable-mcts.md

 {% include figure.html path="assets/img/2025-04-28-scalable-mcts/mp_mcts_depth_comparison.png" class="img-fluid" %}

 <div class="caption">
   Depth of nodes in the tree achieved by MP-MCTS compared to TDS-df-UCT and traditional MCTS across different configurations.
-Adapted from MP-MCTS.<d-cite key="yang2021practical"></d-cite>
+Adapted from Yang et al.<d-cite key="yang2021practical"></d-cite>
 </div>

 Experiments show that MP-MCTS not only achieves deeper trees but also consistently outperforms TDS-df-UCT in solution quality.
 In molecular design benchmarks, MP-MCTS running on 256 cores for 10 minutes found solutions comparable to non-parallel MCTS running for 42 hours<d-cite key="yang2021practical"></d-cite>.